 The Boarding Council meets weekly to discuss matters relevant to the boarding community.
 The council comprises the head of boarders, the vice head of boarders, student heads of house, the director of residential life, and the dean of students and community life.
 The council exchanges views on many issues, including changes in boarding regulations.
 The council meets occasionally with the house parents, and may make formal recommendations to the house parents and the dean of students and community life for their consideration and decision.

-Each student house has three house parents and one house coverage affiliate or two house parents and two house coverage affiliates, who supervise all aspects of house life.
-All house parents and house coverage affiliates work within the same framework of house rules and regulations.
+Each student house has three house faculty and one house coverage affiliate or two house faculty and two house coverage affiliates, who supervise all aspects of house life.
+All house faculty and house coverage affiliates work within the same framework of house rules and regulations.

 Student Heads of House

 Each student house has at least one student head of house, who is elected by the boarding community and represents his or her house at Boarding Council meetings.
 The head of house conducts house meetings and assists students and house parents in the general management of the house.
 If appropriate, an assistant head of house may also be elected by the boarding community.

 Each student house has a house manager, a junior selected by house parents and the previous years’ Boarding Council.
 The house manager is responsible for assisting in the management of house jobs and for running the house store.